lejacobroy/Tidalrr/README.md

 You can start it manually from the webpage: http://localhost:3001/actions/run-scans

-This will scan all the Queued content (artists, albums, tracks, playlists) and extract the streaming url, preparing for the download phase.
+This will scan all the Monitored content (artists, albums, playlists) and add new (not downloaded) content to the download queue.

 ### Fourth, download the prepared files: